Hpauric/hpauric.github.io/_posts/2017-06-22-What-Exactly-Is-JSX.md

  }
 ```

+## So Is It Official Javascript?

+Since Babel transpiles JSX to standard Javascript, you can be forgiven for thinking that some day JSX will be a fully-accredited Javascript member.

-JSX  will never be part of the official Javascript canon.
+Sadly, JSX  will never be part of the official Javascript canon.
 [Quote the website](https://facebook.github.io/jsx/):

 > **It's NOT a proposal to incorporate JSX into the ECMAScript spec itself**.
 It's intended to be used by various preprocessors (transpilers) to transform these tokens into standard ECMAScript.